Emmotes/ic_spoilers/docs/rosie.md

     "id": 2067,
     "flavour_text": "",
     "description": {
-        "desc": "Increases the effect of Sassy by $amount% for every female champion in the formation who is younger than Rosie, stacking multiplicatively."
+        "desc": "Increases the effect of Sassy by $amount% for every Female or Nonbinary Champion in the formation who is younger than Rosie, stacking multiplicatively."
     },
     "effect_keys": [
         {